zerosecrets/examples/nextjs-braintree/README.md

 If you want to run this example, you need to...

 1. Create a Zero token and add a Braintree `API_KEY` secret to it.
+1. Sign up for Braintree and set up your account.
 1. Copy your Braintree merchant ID into `.env`.